 Meal planning is something that has completely changed our lives.
 We eat healthier than ever, we are saving money, and we have less food waste.

 That’s saying a lot considering that the average person wastes over 40% of the food they buy.
 Yes, 40%!

 If you have trouble eating at home, then try out $5 Meal Plan.
 They send meal plans directly to your email.

-It’s only $5 a month (the first four weeks are free) and you get meal plans sent straight to you along with the exact shopping list you need in order to create the meals.
+It’s only $5 a month (the first two weeks are free) and you get meal plans sent straight to you along with the exact shopping list you need in order to create the meals.
 Each meal costs around $2 per person or less.
 This allows you to save time because you won’t have to meal plan anymore, and it will save you money as well!
 If you are interested in joining for free, click here.